Diego-MX/squash-app/games/Notas y pendientes.md

 + ~~Display many games in table.~~

++ ~~Clean up database for functional tests.~~

++ ~~Remove time sleeps. ~~

 + Make several lists of games (for each player).

-+ Clean up database for functional tests.

-+ Remove time sleeps.
++ Adjust model to associate games with each player.

++ Add unique URL for each list of games.

++ Add URL for new game-list via POST, and new game to gamelist.